fossabot/.github-11/profile/README.md

 We are an Ultra modern Data storage platform stack that is strongly aligned with the cutting edge direction of storage use-cases in the K8s industry. openEBS is designed to facilitate modern K8s datastore architectures, key K8s I/O patterns, K8s data access methods, K8s data use-cases and where K8s Datastore applications are heading.
 <BR>

-opeNEBS is optimized for NVMe and SSD Flash storage media, and integrates ultra modern cutting-edge high performance storage technologies at its core...</summary>
+OpenEBS is optimized for NVMe and SSD Flash storage media, and integrates ultra modern cutting-edge high performance storage technologies at its core.</summary>

 >
 > :ballot_box_with_check: &nbsp; It uses the High performance [SPDK](https://spdk.io) storage stack - (SPDK is an open-source NVMe project initiated by INTEL) <BR>